jovito-royeca/kata-babysitter/README.md

 Business logic and data representation are handled by CalendarViewModel (the ViewModel in the MVVC).
 Core Data operations are delegated to the `CoreDataAPI` class.

+The `WorkModel` (`NSManagedObject` subclass) is the Model in the MVVC.
+It represents the nightly Babysitting work.

 The user may toggle the `UIControlSwitch` to save/delete a Babysitting work.
 Total hours and total pay are then calculated and saved to Core Data.

 When the app is restarted, saved Babysitting works should be displayed in the calendar.